Last Updated on September 27, 2023

 By “food,” Pollan means things that did not begin as compounds derived in chemistry labs, things your grandmother would recognize as food, which excludes never-seen-in-nature-orange snack chips and most protein bars.
 Packaged, processed stuff may be convenient, but it’s generally not very healthy (and generally costs more).

-When you eat things in their natural state, you’re getting all the nutrients they can provide; in highly-processed food these nutrients are largely stripped away, leaving you only calories that do little to promote your health.
+When you eat things in their natural state, you’re getting all the nutrients they can provide.
+In highly-processed food, on the other hand, these nutrients are largely stripped away, leaving you only calories that do little to promote your health.

 So as much as possible create meals and snacks from real ingredients (more on what below).
 When you do choose packaged food, check the label for ingredients you recognize as food, rather than long, unpronounceables reminiscent of chem class.
 And opt for “real” fats as well, like olive and coconut oil rather than margarine and fake butter spreads.